LATAM POLITICS TODAY-Brazil government prepares for more anti-democratic protests | Politics

 The latest in Latin American politics today: Lula government prepares for more protests in Brazil

 "We have measures to reinforce security throughout the country since pamphlets of new demonstrations have been circulated," said Rui Costa, Lula's chief of staff.
-Peru's top prosecutor launches inquiry into president after protests
+Blinken says no request so far from Brazil over Jan.
+8

-LIMA - The office of Peru's top prosecutor said it had launched an inquiry into new President Dina Boluarte and members of her cabinet over violent clashes in which at least 40 people have been killed and hundreds injured since early December.
-However, the new government won a vote of confidence in Congress by a wide margin.
-A loss would have triggered a cabinet reshuffle and the resignation of Prime Minister Alberto Otarola.
+WASHINGTON - The United States has not received any specific requests from Brazil over the storming of Brazil's top institutions in Brasilia by supporters of former President Jair Bolsonaro, U.S. Secretary of State Antony Blinken said.
+"We've not received any specific requests from Brazilian authorities.
+Of course, if and when we do, we'll work expeditiously to respond," said Blinken, speaking at a news conference at the State Department.

-The inquiry comes after 17 civilians were killed in Peru's southern Puno region, the most lethal day of protests since former President Pedro Castillo was ousted and detained last month.
-First to fall: the Bolsonarista running Brasilia's security
+Bolsonaro flew to Florida two days before his term ended on Jan.
+1, having challenged the results of the Oct.
+30 runoff election that he narrowly lost to rival Lula.
+Reuters reported Wednesday that aides to U.S. lawmakers from the Jan.
+6 committee engaged in early talks to cooperate with Brazilian lawmakers looking to investigate the storming in Brasilia, citing two people familiar with the matter.
+Salvadoran lawmakers pass digital asset issuance law in bitcoin haven

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)